Travel Photo Diary: Central Park in Winter

 The Bethesda Walk is my favorite part of the park—this includes the Bethesda Terrace, the Bethesda Fountain, and the Bow Bridge.

-I’m used to doing this walk in the summer, but there was something refreshing about seeing it all quietly frozen in January.
+I’m used to doing this walk in the summer, but something was refreshing about seeing it all quietly frozen in January.

 If you continue to walk south of the Bethesda Walk and advance towards the skyscrapers, you’ll eventually empty out by the Plaza Hotel.
 You will find yourself amidst the sounds of blaring taxi horns and fast-moving footsteps.
 You will have greatly enjoyed your walk through Central Park, but you’ll be ready to join the crowd and move on—because being a real New Yorker means never looking back.